Grahapati Kokkala inscription: Description and contents

 The inscription at Khajuraho, dated Samvat 1056, Kartika (1000–1001 AD), is engraved on a slab and records the dedication of a temple termed Vidyanatha temple.
 The current location of the Vidyanatha temple is uncertain; the inscription slab has been fixed to the Vishvanath temple.
 Cunningham had identified the Beejamandal temple at Jatkara village near Khajuraho as the Vishvanath temple.

 Metrics

-The most of the inscription is metrical, with the exception of the initial invocation to Shiva and the samvat at the end.
+Most of the inscription is metrical, with the exception of the initial invocation to Shiva and the samvat at the end.

 Text

 It is a large 22 line text.
 It starts with invocation Om Namah Shivaya.